Gibson G-Force Tuning System

 The tunings that are pre-set are separated into Green and Red pre-sets.
 The blue pre-set is where you enter in your custom tunings.
 It starts out as standard tuning until you program in your custom tunings.

 There are also low tuning pre-sets.
-These are the white and the yellow pre-set banks.
+These are the white and yellow pre-set banks.
 Then there is a Magenta pre-set banks where you can do custom low tunings.
 The Magenta defaults to C tuning (which is C, F, A#, D#, G, C)”2.

 Restring Gibson Les Paul with G-Force Tuning System